 If a juror wishes to postpone their service, check in online and visit the "Defer" section.
 Jurors needing further assistance may contact the Jury Coordinator at (772) 462-6983.

 Jurors are allowed two postponements, the second postponement requires written documentation by fax, email, or mail.
 Typical postponements are between four and six months depending on availability.

 Under the penalty of perjury, you may request to be excused from Jury Service for one of the following reasons:

 You are entitled to a $15 per day payment from the state if you are:

 You will receive $30/day beginning on the fourth day of service, regardless if receiving wages from an employer.

 If you have a disability and need special accommodations to serve, contact the Jury Coordinator at (772) 462-6983 within two business days of your receipt of your juror summons.
 If you are hearing or voice impaired, call (800) 955-8771.

 There are security screenings at the entrance of the Clerk’s office or the courthouse.
 All of your belongings and items in your pockets will be screened, and you will be required to walk through a metal detector.
 If it beeps, security staff will use a wand to determine the origin of the beep.

 Do not bring weapons, glass or items that may be construed as weapons:

-Free wireless broadband Internet access is available to jurors.
-For more information, you may speak with a Jury Coordinator
+Free wireless broadband internet access is available to jurors courtesy of the Fort Pierce Utilities Authority’s FPUAnet Communications division.
+For more information, you may speak with a Jury Coordinator.

 Jurors should wear business or business casual attire.
 You may want to bring a jacket or sweater as courtrooms are often cool.